 In this paper, only four GPUs are used for the evaluations, but more GPUs are typically used in distributed deep learning.
 As the number of GPUs increases, execution times for the forward propagation and back propagation decrease, but that for the gradient aggregation increases.
-In [1], it is reported that when 1,024 GPUs are used for large-scale distributed deep learning, the communication part consumes approximately 15% of an entire training time.
 Furthermore, since the execution time for the parameter optimization cannot be accelerated as the number of GPUs is increased, the proposed network switch can accelerate especially such large-scale distributed deep learning with many GPUs.